Key messages

 DPSIR. pressure

-Type: descriptive indicator (class A-what is in the environment and with people)
+Type: descriptive indicator (class A: what is happening to the environment and people)

 Dates: publication date / last modified: 25/06/2024.